braendma/FinSight-AI/README.md

   - `re` — text cleaning & preprocessing

 - **APIs:**
-  - Finnhub.io for news and fundamentals
+  - Finnhub.io for news and fundamentals (but you can modify it for every other API)
   - Ollama for local or server-based LLM-driven sentiment

 ---